The Jungle Book (franchise): The Jungle Book 2

-Live-action films
+Live-action original films

 Rudyard Kipling's The Jungle Book

 Rudyard Kipling's The Jungle Book is a 1994 live-action film co-written and directed by Stephen Sommers, based on the Mowgli stories in The Jungle Book and The Second Jungle Book written by Rudyard Kipling.
 The film stars Jason Scott Lee as Mowgli, Cary Elwes as his adversary Captain Boone, and Lena Headey as Mowgli's eventual love interest Kitty.
 Also appearing in the film were Sam Neill, John Cleese, Jason Flemyng and Ron Donachie.

 When his father is killed by a jungle tiger, Mowgli is orphaned and grows up in the wild, raised by beloved animals.
 Years later, the bracelet given to him by his childhood friend, Kitty, is stolen.
 In pursuing it, he discovers Monkey City with all its treasures.
 He is reunited with Kitty, but struggles to adapt to civilization.
 When Kitty's unscrupulous suitor, Capt.
 Boone, attempts to raid the jungle of its treasures, Mowgli's life is imperiled.

+The film differed from the animated adaption, functioning more as an action-adventure film with somewhat-more adult themes and not having the animal characters speak.
+The film was funded independently by MDP Worldwide with Disney handling half of the film's budget and funding in exchange for distribution rights in some territories.
+While MDP produced a prequel entitled The Second Jungle Book: Mowgli & Baloo in 1997, Disney was not involved in its production.

 The Jungle Book: Mowgli's Story

 The Jungle Book: Mowgli's Story is a 1998 live-action direct-to-video film based on Rudyard Kipling's book of the same name.
 The film chronicles the life of the boy named Mowgli (portrayed by Brandon Baker) from the time he lived with humans as an infant to the time when he rediscovered humans again as a teenager.

-Animal companions guide Rudyard Kipling's jungle boy in the wilds of India.
+Animal companions, including Baloo (Brian Doyle-Murray), Bagheera (Eartha Kitt), Hathi (Marty Ingels), and many more, guide Mowgli in the wilds of India and protect him against Shere Khan (Sherman Howard).

+Live-action remake films

 The Jungle Book

 The Jungle Book is 2016 fantasy adventure film directed by Jon Favreau, written by Justin Marks, and produced by Walt Disney Pictures.
 The film stars Neel Sethi as Mowgli and features the voices of Bill Murray as Baloo, Ben Kingsley as Bagheera, Idris Elba as Shere Khan, Scarlett Johansson as Kaa, Lupita Nyong'o as Raksha, Giancarlo Esposito as Akela, and Christopher Walken as King Louie.
 The film was released on April 15, 2016 to critical acclaim.

 After a fierce tiger threatens his life, Mowgli, an orphan boy raised by wolves, leaves his jungle home and, guided by a stern panther and a free-spirited bear, sets out on a journey of self-discovery.